Clinical terminology and natural language processing

 Regardless of the engine used, the dictionaries from which the entities are determined are critically important to the value of the NLP.
 Extracting entities or concepts that are not at the right level of specificity or are not mapped to the necessary standardized codes reduces the value of the tool.
 And, even when the extracted concepts are faithful to the original text, if they are not mappable to usable standardized codes, the resulting concepts will not be actionable.

-NLP is a natural evolution of what we do here at IMO.
+NLP is a natural evolution of what we do here at IMO Health.
 Clinical interface terminology (CIT) more closely approximates natural language than standardized reference terminologies.
 This means that NLP using CIT will be able to capture highly specific and comprehensive clinical concepts from the narrative.
 The results would be a much richer set of data and metadata than what one could traditionally get from mining structured data using traditional techniques.

 Since CIT – like the one that powers IMO Core – has curated maps to multiple standard code sets, the extracted concepts can provide significant value to downstream users.
 In the months and years ahead, we look forward to leveraging our foundational CIT capabilities that are employed at the beginning of the data capture lifecycle to create solutions that can help stakeholders across the healthcare ecosystem – including analytics providers, payers, public health agencies, and life sciences companies.